-Ans: A comprehensive travel insurance policy does provide you with a cover if you cancel your flight for specific unforeseen and covered reason.
+Ans: An international travel insurance policy does provide you with a cover if you cancel your flight for specific unforeseen and covered reason.
 You will be reimbursed for the same depending upon the policy schedule.

 The IRDAI has directed insurance companies in India to allow customers to extend their travel insurance policies without paying any charges, if their policy start/ end dates lie between 22 March – 30 April 2020.
 The Indian Insurance Regulator has issued this direction in the light of the current global situation of Coronavirus pandemic.

 In a circular issued on 30 March 2020, the IRDAI or Insurance Regulatory and Development Authority of India stated that policyholders should be given the option to postpone the travel without any charges if their travel insurance policies were/ are valid between the dates of 22 March 2020 and 30 April 2020.